buzzn/broker-evaluation/api.md

 Shows the history of power consumption from the given starting point.

 Parameters:
-- `begin` (float): Start time of consumption as unix timestamp.
-Default is today at 0:00.
+- `begin` (int): Start time of consumption as unix timestamp.
+Default is today at 00:00:00 am.

 Returns: `200 {"energy": string => int, "power": string => int}` or `206 {}` if there is no history.
-- *power*: A dictionary (JSON object) where each power consumption (mW) is mapped to its point in time.
+- *power*: A dictionary (JSON object) with each power consumption (mW) mapped to its timestamp.
-- *energy*: A dictionary (JSON object) where each meter reading (μWh/10) is mapped to its point in time.
+- *energy*: A dictionary (JSON object) with each meter reading (μWh/10) mapped to its timestamp.

 Example: `200 {'energy': {'2020-01-15 10:00:04': 2180256872214000, '2020-01-15 10:01:10': 2180256872214000, ...},
 'power': {'2020-01-15 10:00:04': 0, '2020-01-15 10:01:10': 0, ...}}`